 What Role Does RAM Play in Games?

-When a game is running, all the relevant data that your PC might need to access in order to ensure that the game runs properly and without hiccup is stored in the RAM memory.
+When a game is running, all the relevant data that your PC might need to access in order to ensure that the game runs smoothly and without any jarring hiccups is stored in the RAM memory.

 As mentioned above, picking your RAM was much trickier in the past because different games had vastly different requirements in this regard.
-After all, gaming was not mainstream yet, games had vastly different requirements and not everyone knew what a real “gaming PC” was back then.
+After all, gaming was not quite mainstream yet and not everyone knew what a real “gaming PC” was back then.

 But today, the situation is different.
 64-bit operating systems that support far more RAM than the previously used 32-bit ones have become the norm.
 A 32-bit operating system can only read a maximum of 4 GB of RAM, and even though a 64-bit OS also has an upper limit, it is not one that we will hit anytime soon.

-That said, every computer can easily have more RAM than it needs.
+That said, today, every PC can easily have more RAM than it needs.

 What RAM Capacities Are Common?

-For the most part, today’s home computers have either 4, 8 or 16 GB of RAM.
+For the most part, today’s home computers have either 4, 8 or 16 GB of RAM, while some high-end PCs can have as much as 32, 64, or even 128 GB of RAM.

 - 4 GB is found in regular desktops and office computers or those still running a 32-bit OS.
-It is not able to run modern games.
+It is not enough for gaming in 2019.

 - 8 GB is the minimum for any gaming PC.
-With 8 GB of RAM, your PC will be running all but the most demanding games without any problem.
-Even when a certain game might prove too much, a performance drop will hardly be noticeable.
+With 8 GB of RAM, your PC will be running most games without any problem, though some concessions in terms of graphics will probably be required when it comes to the newer, more demanding titles.

 - 16 GB is the optimal amount of RAM for gaming today.
 You will most likely never run out of RAM no matter what game you play, provided that your computer isn’t running any memory-heavy programs in the background.
-What’s more, going with 16 GB makes your PC ready for 4K gaming as well.
+What’s more, going with 16 GB makes your PC ready for 4K gaming and makes it more future-proof.

-- 32 GB is becoming increasingly popular as people, especially those building a high-end rig, are investing in two 16 GB sticks instead of two 8 GB sticks in order to future-proof their build even more.
+- 32 GB is becoming increasingly more popular as people, especially those building a high-end rig, are investing in extra RAM in order to future-proof their build even more.

-However, 32 GB is far from the limit.
+However, as mentioned above, 32 GB is far from being the limit.
 Gaming motherboards can easily support 64 GB of RAM, while some can even go to an extreme 128 GB.

 In short, no.

-They are not for gamers, but for professionals who do a lot of video editing, 3D modeling or any other sort of work that demands high amounts of RAM.
-If you’re not among those people, then investing in anything more than 16 GB is, put simply, a waste of money.
+Well, the people who really do need so much RAM are professionals who do video editing, 3D modeling, or any other sort of work that usually requires a lot of RAM.
+If you’re not among those people, then investing in anything beyond 16 GB would likely be just a waste of money that could otherwise be spent on a more powerful GPU or CPU.

-The next question you’ll want to ask yourself is: “should I get 8 GB or 16 GB of RAM?”
+With the above in mind, the next question you’ll probably want to ask yourself is: “should I get 8 GB or 16 GB of RAM?”

-Undoubtedly, 16 GB is the safer way to go right now.
-It is more future-proof and it will have your needs covered for the entirety of the PCs life-span.
+Without a doubt, 16 GB is the safer way to go right now.
+As we’ve mentioned before, it is more future-proof and it will likely have your needs covered for the entirety of the PCs life-span.

 Single Module vs Multiple Modules